pisabarro-group/DYME/README.md

 - Salilab's MODELLER license (for model creation)
   (Request a free academic license key here: https://salilab.org/modeller/registration.html)

-The installer will check for pre-requisites and attempt to install missing dependencies (Docker, BuildX Apptainer, curl, and others).
-It will also verify your user has permissions to run docker containers.
-If the installer is unable to solve dependencies, install them manually and run the installer again.
+The installer will attempt to install missing dependencies (Docker, BuildX Apptainer, curl, and others),and verify your user has permissions to run docker containers.
+If the installer was unable to solve dependencies, install them manually and run the installer again.

 ---

 ## Installation

-The DyME installer automatically builds the platform for you.
+The DyME installer automatically builds the containers for you.
 To begin, login to the machine that will act as "Main Node" and navigate to a suitable directory.
 Make sure you have at least 20Gb of free space available for building and storing container images.

-Step 1 - Clone the DYME repository, and execute the installer:
+**Step 1 - Clone the DYME repository, and execute the installer:**

 ```bash
 git clone https://github.com/pisabarro-group/DYME.git